aws-samples/sample-thailand-secure-lz/cloudformation/readme.md

     - CloudFormation script: "lz-organization-guardrails.yaml"
     - StackName: "lz-organization-guardrails"
     Specify the parameters:
-        - **S3BucketName**: Your S3 bucket name.
+        - **S3BucketName**: Your Amazon S3 bucket name.
 Name of the bucket created in the pre-requisites where the cloudformation templates are uploaded.
         - **S3KeyPrefix**: Leave empty if templates are in the root of the bucket, or specify a prefix if templates are in a folder
         - **TargetOrganizationalUnitIds**: Comma-separated list of OU IDs to attach the policies to (e.g., `ou-abcd-1example,ou-efgh-2example`)
         - **BaselineGuardrailPolicyName**: Name for the baseline guardrail policy (e.g., `th-slz-guardrail`)